Kevinlearynet/shortcode-include/readme.md

 # Shortcode Generator

-A shortcode generator class for WordPress to be used inside of a plugin or theme.
+A shortcode generator plugin for WordPress that pull in an include file for use as a `[shortcode]` template.